ArashPartow/exprtk/readme.txt

    ....

    // Differentiate expression where value of x = 12.3 using a reference
-   // to x variable
+   // to the x variable
    x = T(12.3);
    T derivative1 = exprtk::derivative(expression,x);

    // Differentiate expression where value x = 45.6 using name
-   // of x variable
+   // of the x variable
    x = T(45.6);
    T derivative2 = exprtk::derivative(expression, "x");